 OUR RENEWABLE ENERGY PROCUREMENT PROJECT

-The Silicon Valley Collaborative Renewable Energy Procurement (SV-REP) Project was launched by Joint Venture: Silicon Valley Network's Public Sector Climate Task Force, in partnership with the County of Santa Clara, California.
+The Silicon Valley Collaborative Renewable Energy Procurement (SV-REP) Project was launched by Joint Venture Silicon Valley's Public Sector Climate Task Force, in partnership with the County of Santa Clara, California.
 Formed in 2007, the Task Force includes representatives from nearly 50 Silicon Valley cities, towns and counties, plus several special districts and other public agencies.
 The goal of the Task Force is to develop effective, collaborative solutions for the reduction of greenhouse gas emissions from public agency operations and to learn from each other about climate protection programs.

 The SV-REP project was created to address three of the major challenges regarding public sector adoption of renewable energy in an era of diminished financial resources, including: high upfront costs associated with the purchase and installation of these technologies, the considerable transaction costs involved in conducting competitive bid processes and developing agreements, and the general lack of understanding of financing options and available incentives.
 The goal of the SV-REP project was to address these challenges via a regional collaborative effort utilizing a standardized Power Purchase Agreement (PPA) financing model, lease agreements and procurement process.